 ISDA offers two levels of certification to its eligible members:

 - Certification in Security Driving (Tier Two) * and

 - Secure Transportation (Tier One).
 Tier One requires the addition of Surveillance Detection as a skill set.**

 The ISDA Certification Membership is not for everyone; applicants must qualify for certification.
-To qualify for Certification an ISDA member must have a minimum of two years of continuous experience and complete a Certification Process requiring a test of knowledge and verification of skill.
+To qualify for Certification, an ISDA member must have a minimum of two years of continuous experience and complete a Certification Process requiring a test of knowledge and verification of skill.

 The Certification Process is voluntary.
 Click the link below to get started.

-* A Vehicle Dynamics Institute graduate with two years of experience has completed two of the certification requirements, experience, and verification of skill.
+* A Vehicle Dynamics Institute graduate with two years of experience has completed two of the certification requirements, experience and verification of skill.
 To complete the certification process, they need to take the knowledge test and provide documentation of Red Cross first aid, CPR, and AED training.

-VDI provides ISDA with computer-generated documentation verifying a student’s skill has been objectively tested and measures.
+VDI provides ISDA with computer-generated documentation verifying a student’s skill has been objectively tested and measured.
 The VDI test methodologies comply with ISDA standards set by the Society of Automotive Engineers, ISO, NHTSA, and prestigious universities.